rhaido/blog/2013/09/29/01-atmega328p-pu-and-sm-s2309s-servo.md

-title: Atmega 328p-pu microcontroller and SM-S2309S servo motor
+title: ATmega328P microcontroller and SM-S2309S servo motor
 public: yes
 tags: avr
       servo
       arduino
 summary: I finally found the correct frequencies for SM-S2309S servo motor!

-While trying to implement lesson 05 from arduino book in pure C, I was not being able to make this bloody servo - SM-S2309S - to work properly.
-And I would say, this model lacks the correct datasheet.
-The book from starter kit states, that the pulse widths should be in-between 1 ms and 2ms for 0&deg; - 180&deg;
-rotation, which is incorrect, if you want to have real 180&deg; rotation.
-In reality, the pulse widths  between 0.477ms and 2.15ms for practically 178&deg; of the rotation controlled by potentiometer, which is connected to PC0/ADC0 port.
+While trying to implement the fifth lesson from arduino book from official starter kit in pure C, I was not being able to make this bloody servo - SM-S2309S - to work properly: to turn back and forth for 180&deg;.
+The book states, that the pulse widths should be in-between 1 ms and 2 ms for 0&deg; - 180&deg; rotation, which is incorrect, if you want to have real 180&deg; rotation with this servo.
+In reality, the pulse widths are between 0.477ms and 2.15ms for practically 178&deg; of the rotation controlled by potentiometer, which is connected to PC0/ADC0 port.

 Potentiometer is read via PC0 (Analog Input 0 of Arduino board), and servo is controlled through PB1 (Digital Port 9) with fastPWM mode on it.